 Snapper is now also being extended to support encoding of medication strength and quantity information, thanks to the release of national terminology standards (Australian Medicines Terminology version 3).

-Sharing data more efficiently
+The results: Sharing data more efficiently

 Snapper helps medical professionals work together in developing shared healthcare terminology.

 It ensures better data is captured, reducing communication errors that lead to otherwise avoidable mistakes.
 It increases efficiencies and also enables better health outcomes.

 Our related technology, Snorocket, has already been included in the International Health Terminology Standards Development Organisation (IHTSDO) software toolkit for classifying medical information.